istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 Istio sidecars obtain their certificates using the secret discovery service.
-A service in the service mesh may not need an Envoy sidecar to handle its TLS/mTLS connections.
-Instead, the service wants to obtain a certificate and handle the TLS/mTLS connections itself.
+A service in the service mesh may not need (or want) an Envoy sidecar to handle its traffic.
+In this case, the service will need to obtain a certificate itself if it wants to connect to other TLS or mutual TLS secured services.
 For a service not needing a sidecar to get a certificate, it may deploy a sidecar only to provision the private key and certificates through the CSR flow from the CA and share the certificate with the service